 We don’t just analyse or strategize; we actively work with you to execute on that knowledge to drive the results that make a difference.
 We have been in business since 2002.
 We are based in London with an international network of associates and partners both off-shore and near-shore.
 We have a growing set of case studies.

 Your success is ensured by using the best combination of local and remote resources for effective engagement combined with a razor-sharp focus on delivering commercial value through quick projects with measurable results.
 We offer flexible engagement models including project delivery, as-a-service, and interim management, all with world-class people, processes, and technologies.

 Contact us now and let us work together.

 What we do

 We help you make money and achieve breakthrough business results.
 We understand business; we understand customers; and we understand data.
-We do analytics-as-a-service, projects, and interim management; we build Customer Insight and Customer Value Management (CVM) functions; and we like the R platform for statistical computing and its related ecosystem.
+We do analytics-as-a-service, projects, and interim management; we build Customer Insight and Customer Value Management (CVM) functions.
 See our services for how we do it and read our Journal for examples of our current thinking.

 Contact us now and let us help you achieve lasting success.

 Data and analytics

 We are known for Data Science, Deep Learning, and Predictive Analytics, but that is only a means to an end.
 Analytics is not the goal.
 You may want to increase profits or revenues, treat your customers better, or improve people’s lives or their security.
 Whatever your goal is, it is our goal too, and we will work tirelessly with you to achieve your ambition, giving you all the support you need (and getting out of the way when you don’t need us).

 Yes, we “do” Big Data, predictive analytics, customer segmentation, and all the other elements of data analysis and machine learning.
 We really understand data and what it can do; we can make your data talk.
 But we also understand business, making money and getting results, and we understand customers and how to treat them.